 In addition to helping train some of the biggest names in wrestling (Ric Flair, Curt Hennig and Ricky Steamboat) and MMA (Josh Barnett and Kazushi Sakuraba), Robinson was a big influence on current WWE star Daniel Bryan.

-In 2010, Bryan attended one of Robinson’s catch wrestling seminars and mentioned Robinson as being one of the most underrated performers in history in a 2012 WWE.com article.
+Bryan, who attended Robinson’s catch wrestling seminars, mentioned him as being one of the most underrated performers in history in a 2012 WWE.com article.